lgonzalezrouco/pti/servlets/README.md

 ### 2.4 Optional extensions
 In order to obtain the maximum grade you can complete any of the following extensions:
-* Add to the report a 1-page explanation of the pros and cons of using Java servlets compared to another alternative (e.g. Node.js).
+* Add to the report a 1-page explanation of the pros and cons of using Java servlets compared to another alternative, e.g. Node.js.
+Indicate the source(s) that you used to obtain the content.
 * Create a docker-compose.yml file to run the container of your Tomcat image with docker compose (instead through docker run).
 * Save the data within a database (e.g. MySQL) instead of a file.
 Some help [here](./mysql.md).